kuzzleio/sdk-javascript/doc/7/controllers/bulk/import/index.md

 This route is faster than the `document:m*` routes family (e.g. [document:mCreate](/sdk/js/6/controllers/document/m-create)), but no real-time notifications will be generated, even if some of the documents in the import match subscription filters.

-If some documents actions fail, the client will receive a [PartialError](/core/1/api/essentials/errors#partialerror) error.

 <br/>

 ```js